Mohamedkrs/ToxiProxy_Docker-compose/README.md

 ```
 ## config.json
 Inside the config folder, the configuration is stored in a json file.
 - Configuration section: it is possible to set one or multiple proxies.
-As an upstream we will take an RTSP camera located in 10.0.1.138 and the listen ip should always be 0.0.0.0.
+As an upstream we will take an RTSP camera located in 10.0.1.*** and the listen ip should always be 0.0.0.0.
 - waitBeforeInjectingToxics: The injection will start after 5s in this example.
 - Toxics: Multiple sets of toxins can be set, each set can inject multiple toxics
   - First set: it will be repeated 4 times, each time the toxics will be injected for a total duration = duration +/- duration_offset and then disabled for a total break = pause +/- pause_offset (durations and pauses can be set as milliseconds ms, seconds s or minutes m).
   - First set Toxics: In this example the slicer Toxic (see all types and attributes [here](https://github.com/Shopify/toxiproxy#toxics)) is injected in proxy:0  meaning RTSP proxy and proxy:1 meaning RTSP2.
   - Second set: In this example the latency Toxic is injected into RTSP.

-**Important**: If the *times* is set to 0, the toxic will be permanently injected in the proxy.
+**Important**:
+- Setting repetition to -1 will inject the toxic permanently, keeping the repetition and injection intervals. → should be set at the end of the config file (infinite loop until CTR+C is clicked).
+- Setting repetition to 0 will inject the toxic permanently and ignores the other time intervals (permanently active).  → should be set at the beginning of the config file.
 ```
 {
   "title": "Welcome to ToxiProxy",
   "configuration": [
     {
-      "upstream": "10.0.1.138:554",
+      "upstream": "10.0.1.***:554",
       "listen": "0.0.0.0:8554",
       "name": "RTSP",
       "enabled": true
     },
     {
-      "upstream": "10.0.1.188:554",
+      "upstream": "10.0.1.***:554",
       "listen": "0.0.0.0:8554",
       "name": "RTSP2",
       "enabled": true